nalmadi/EMIP-Toolkit/README.md

 The Jupyter Notebook file "EMIP Toolkit Examples.ipynb" contains examples and a tutorial on using the EMIP Toolkit.
 The file describes the required file structure and raw EMIP files and metadata from http://emipws.org/.

 # Suggested Workflow
-Below is the suggested workflow for contribuiting to this project:
+Below is the suggested workflow for contributing to this project:

 1. Fork the repository to your account.
 2. Make changes to the main branch in your forked repo.